- 2 cups dried peeled chestnuts

 - 3 tablespoons sour cream (optional)

 Okay, so this Maltese winter drink may not be the most appealing to look at – but it's gorgeously fragrant and delicious.
 It also gives the distinct taste of Malta at Christmas time.
-Also known as Imbuljuta tal-Qastan this Maltese drink is usually served after Midnight Mass and on New Year's Eve – but let's just bend that part of the tradition and drink it on a random Monday night.
+Also known as Imbuljuta tal-Qastan this Maltese drink is usually served after Midnight Mass and on New Year's Eve – but let's just bend that part of the tradition and drink it on any random night.

 If you want to impress your friends and family by making the warmest, most comforting Maltese drink, just follows these easy steps:

 1. Wash and soak the chestnuts for at least 8 hours (okay, so maybe we won't be drinking it tonight...).